wing5wong/artisan-whs-static/source/_news/2019-10-30_speedway-season-opens-in-whanganui-at-oceanview-on-sunday.md

 Stratford Superstock driver Wayne Moss (25S) was the first driver to sign up, with his entry form emailed back within hours of entries opening.

-Despite his television commitments, former 2NZ and 3NZ Jordan Dare got his entry in quickly, and already there's a strong local presence with Shaun Smith (53V), **Max Holloway (81V)**, Carl Burns (25V) and Scott Duncan (23V) all having completed the necessary paperwork.
+Despite his television commitments, former 2NZ and 3NZ Jordan Dare got his entry in quickly, and already there's a strong local presence with Shaun Smith (53V), **Max Holloway (81V)** (ex WHS student), Carl Burns (25V) and Scott Duncan (23V) all having completed the necessary paperwork.

 Although the championship is ten weeks away, the WSSC is expecting large numbers of Superstock competitors to attend race meetings prior to Christmas to dial their race cars into the tight Oceanview track.